First Priority: If you test positive for COVID-19, isolate and reach out to close contacts

 Keep Up the Healthy Behaviors

 Layered prevention strategies can serve to limit exposure and transmission of the virus.
 The Health Department continues to work closely with our partners in the schools to prevent the spread of the illness and disinformation about COVID-19.

 The following public health prevention measures can help limit the spread of the virus in our community.

-- Everyone ages 5 and above should get vaccinated if you have not done so already, and get a booster dose if you're eligible.
-Find vaccine appointments.
-See New COVID-19 Vaccination Opportunities for Teens and Children.
+- Everyone ages 6m and above should get vaccinated if you have not done so already, and get a booster dose if you're eligible.
+Find vaccine and see Stay Up to Date with Your COVID-19 Vaccines.

 - Stay home when feeling ill.

 - Get tested if you have symptoms.

 - If you test positive for COVID-19, isolate and inform your contacts to stop the spread.
 Find more info.

 - Wash your hands often, for at least 20 seconds.

 Contact the Health Department Call Center with questions, 703-267-3511.
 It is open Monday ‒ Friday, 9 a.m. ‒ 5 p.m.

 You can also find additional helpful information in the following resources: